chiro-hiro/fkguru.com/blog/0004-capture-all-tcp-traffic.md

 # Capture TCP Traffic

-Before you read this article [Programing with pcap](https://fkguru.com/0003-programing-with-pcap.html).
+Before you read this article, [Programing with pcap](https://fkguru.com/0003-programing-with-pcap.html).

 ## Dump binary data

-I wrote some method to help me observer the result form memory, all these thing better to print in friendly hexadecimal.
+I wrote some methods to help me observer the result form memory, all these thing better to print in friendly hexadecimal.

 ```
 00000000:   8A 17 03 03  00 5D 00 00  00 00 00 00  00 BD 2E 02    .....]..........